leejaeyong7/flying_superintendents/README.md

 1. Python 2.7.x
   1. Linux install -1
     * $ sudo apt-get install python
+    * please note that python 2.7.x not python3 is the one that works
 2. OpenCV
   1. Linux install -1
     * $ sudo apt-get install libopencv-dev python-opencv